BrunoBianchi/BrunoBianchi/README.md

 Here are some technologies I'm familiar with:

+- ⌨️ Typescript, Javascript, Java, Python, R, Haskell,
-- 🖥️ Node js, Nest js, TypeScript, Mongo DB, Prisma DB, Firebase
+- 🖥️ Node.js, Nest.js, Mongo DB, Prisma DB, Firebase, PostgreSQL
 - 🌐 Angular
 - 🛠️ Vs Code

-## Projects

-- 🚀 [Project 1]: Brief description and link to the repository.
-- 🌐 [Project 2]: Brief description and link to the repository.
-- 📱 [Project 3]: Brief description and link to the repository.

 Feel free to explore my repositories to see more of my work!